modxcms/pThumb/README.md

 * __JPEG Quality__: A global setting for JPEG quality.
 It may be overridden with the ```q``` parameter as before, but this is an easy way to globally change the quality from phpThumb's default of 75.

+* __Use Resizer__: A global setting for which image manipulation class to use.
+Setting this to No means pThumb will use the MODX's built-in phpThumb class.
+See the Resizer [section](https://github.com/oo12/phpThumbOf#resizer) and [extra](http://modx.com/extras/package/resizer) for more details. **Default**: No

 and two properties to the phpThumbOf snippet:

 * __&amp;debug__: When this is on, phpThumbOf will write the phpThumb debugmessages array to the MODX error log.
 This is very useful for troubleshooting phpThumb issues, like whether it's using ImageMagick on not.